lucky-wolf/DW2-XL/README.md

 - Fixed: Orbital Escape Launchers link off of Stellar Hangar Bays
 - Fixed: Vanilla bug that caused any government event buildings to increase planetary quality
 - Fixed: Enhanced Research to have correct costs
-- Fixed: Hyperfusion reactor size to 18 (was too small)
+- Fixed: Caslon Hyperfusion Reactor size to 18 (was too small)
 - Adjusted sizes of spaceports and defensive bases
   - look better relative to each other
   - hold more components